stdm-topological-framework/spatial-rod-mechanics/README.md

 ### 3. Conclusion for Reviewers
 This repository delivers the **fundamental mechanical foundation**.
 It proves that Ilyukhin's exact analytical methods can successfully reverse-engineer raw wave vectors to isolate internal tissue state variables without invasive surgery.
 Refining the acoustic aesthetics by wrapping this physics core into a neural network that mimics avian muscle control loops is left as an open direction for future laboratory-backed research grants.

+---

+## The vocalizations of the Rook
+The vocalizations of the Rook (Corvus frugilegus) consist of harsh, guttural calls commonly described as a coarse "kaah," which are used primarily for intra-flock communication.
+These vocalizations vary in intensity, ranging from low-pitched conversational sounds to loud, strident alarm calls.
+According to sources, the sound is often produced in a rhythmic, repeating pattern during mating displays or while foraging in large groups.
+More detailed information and audio recordings of the acoustic repertoire of this species can be found at Xeno-canto. (https://xeno-canto.org/species/corvus-frugilegus)